kgateway-dev/community/CONTRIBUTING.md

 ### Code review guidelines

 Code can be reviewed by anyone!
 Even if you are not a maintainer, please feel free to add your comments.
-All code must be reviewed by at least one [maintainer](https://github.com/kgateway-dev/community/blob/main/MAINTAINERS.md).
+All code must be reviewed by at least one [maintainer](https://github.com/kgateway-dev/community/blob/main/MAINTAINERS.md) before merging.
 Key requirements:

 1. **Code Style**